harness/developer-hub/docs/software-engineering-insights/early-access/profiles/sei-trellis-factors.md

 ### Trellis Central Profile

 The **Trellis Central Profile** allows you to personalize the standards and thresholds that are shared among all teams within an account for determining the Trellis Score.
-These standards can be further modified at the **Collection** level, allowing you to evaluate developer productivity within your organization.
+These standards can be further customized at the **Collection** level that will create Trellis Sub-Profiles and automatically associate the Sub-Profile with the Collection.

-By default, each newly created collection is linked with the Trellis Central Profile.
-This means that the Trellis Profile will be enabled automatically for both the newly created collection and the root collection that is created automatically during project creation.
+Every newly created Collection is by default associated with the Trellis Central Profile.
+This means that the Trellis Profile will be enabled automatically for both the newly created Collection and the Root Collection that is created automatically during project creation.

 ![](../static/trellis-central-profile.png)

 ### Trellis Groups

-**Trellis Groups** represent **Custom Attribute** based sub-profiles within the defined Central profile.
+**Trellis Groups** represent **Custom Attribute** based **Trellis Sub-Profiles** within the defined Central profile.
 This functionality allows users to customize their trellis calculation settings and thresholds specifically to the custom attributes.
 For example: Contributor roles.

 This offers a more granular and personalized approach to calculating Trellis Scores.

 With Trellis Groups, you can fine-tune the evaluation of factors such as **Code Quality**, **Volume**, **Speed**, **Impact**, **Proficiency**, and **Collaboration** based on the specific responsibilities and expectations associated with different Custom attributes.
 For example: Contributor Attribute roles in the Engineering team.